 It’s always a good idea to look at the ingredients in dog wipes before you buy them.
 You may want to avoid ingredients like phthalates or parabens that may be linked to reproductive problems, and an alcohol-based formula may cause dryness or irritation.
 In general, you’ll want to look for dog wipes made from soothing ingredients.

 "Some helpful ingredients in dog wipes that help prevent skin infections include ketoconazole, an antifungal, and chlorhexidine, an antibacterial agent.
-These ingredients help prevent yeast and bacterial skin infections in areas like facial folds and between toes and paw pads," says Dr. McCarthy.
+These ingredients help prevent yeast and bacterial skin infections in areas like facial folds and between toes and paw pads," says Megan McCarthy, DVM, Veterinarian at Best Friends Animal Society.
 "Ingredients such as glycerine and aloe also have moisturizing properties to help keep the skin healthy.
 In general, most pet wipes have been tested and approved to be safe for use in dogs and cats, however I recommend avoiding ingredients such as excessive fragrance or essential oils, as these can be very irritating to the skin."

 While some dog wipes are “all-purpose,” other products are only supposed to be used on certain areas of your dog’s body.
 If you’re planning to clean sensitive areas, such as your dog’s ears, eyes, or behind, you’ll want to make sure the wipes you choose are specifically designed for the task.
 Otherwise, you risk irritating your dog’s skin or potentially even hurting them.